Abstract Factory Design Pattern in C#

 FrontEndCourse.cs

-Create a class file named FrontEndCourse.cs and copy and paste the following code into it.
+Create a class file named FrontEndCourse.cs and copy and paste the following code.
 The following FrontEndCourse Product Belongs to the Course product family.
 As you can see, it implements the ICourse interface and provides implementations for all three ICourse interface methods.

 namespace AbstractFactoryRealTimeExample